astronomer/ebook-etl-elt/README.md

 [Watch the webinar here for free!](https://www.astronomer.io/events/webinars/best-practices-for-writing-etl-elt-pipelines-video)

-> [!TIP]
-> The DAGs in this webinar have been updated for Airflow 3, the webinar above showed them running in Airflow 2.

 This repository is configured to spin up 7 Docker containers when you run `astro dev start` (See [Install the Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)). if you cannot use the Astro CLI see [Running the demo in GH codespaces](#running-the-demo-in-gh-codespaces).

 The containers are: